From Vulnerability Discovery to Exploit Path Construction

 The most misleading way to understand this transition is through benchmark summaries or model mystique.

 The strongest interpretation of the current shift is not that a model has become magically smart enough in the abstract.
-It is that search, synthesis, validation, and refinement can be organized into a repeatable loop over large codebases and attack surfaces.
+It is that search, synthesis, validation, and refinement can be organized into a repeatable loop, and that more expertise can be encoded in representations, validation routines, and reusable path logic instead of remaining trapped in one-off intuition.

 Security work shifts from counting findings toward exploring reachability.